funcompbio/practical8/practical8.md

 ![](dosesPfizerModerna-1.png)

-Note that as the name of the list elements contain spaces and the character `/` we need to add backquote to delimit the name.
+Note that as the name of the list elements contain spaces and the character `/` we need to add back quote to delimit the name.
 We could also use double square brackets (`[[]]`) to access a specific element in the list, for example `dosesbymanufacturer[["BioNTech / Pfizer"]]`.

-Now, let’s calculate the mean doses administered of Moderna vaccines.
+Now, let’s calculate the mean administered doses of Moderna vaccines.
 Having built the previous `list` object, we can make that calculation applying the function `mean()` to the corresponding element of the list: